 Add Ice to the freezer

 If you know the power is going to be out for a while, you can extend the life of your freezer by adding ice.
 Block ice is best if you can get it because it will last longer, but will not insulate the way smaller ice pieces will, which will thaw faster.

 Dry ice is another way to keep the freezer cold if you have access to it.
 Keep it on the top shelf of an upright, or on a pan in a chest freezer, and it will help keep your food frozen.

 Just remember..the minute you open the freezer door, you’ve allowed the warm air to enter, so only do this in extreme outages.

 Power Outage Tip: Throw a Party!

-While we do all we can to protect our precious frozen food storage, before you get to the three day point and worry that your food may not be good, here are a few tips of using up that food before it goes bad:
+While we do all we can to protect our precious frozen food storage before you get to the three day point and worry that your food may not be good, here are a few tips for using up that food before it goes bad: